What Is an Atlantic Halibut?

-Descriptions: Starting life as a round fish, these Jurassic looking creatures of the deep soon evolve into a flatfish.
+Starting life as a round fish, these Jurassic looking creatures of the deep soon evolve into the Atlantic Halibut that everybody knows.
 The eyes migrate around their head at around 6 months old where they then start living life as a flatfish.
 Being a mottled brown on top with a white underbelly these fish are perfectly adapted to living life on the seabed as this camouflage aids them in their life as an ambush predator.
 They can be caught in both Norway and Iceland but North Norway tends to produce more numbers and bigger Atlantic Halibut.

 Atlantic Halibut fishing in both Norway and Iceland come in a verity of sizes, the smaller specimens are only a couple of pounds whereas the larger Atlantic Halibut reach over 500lbs.
 The average size of the fish you are likely to catch is around 50lbs, but no matter what their size they all put up a good fight and all Atlantic Halibut is a prize catch.
 We have some great blogs with Tips to Catch Halibut

 Where is the best place to catch Halibut?